jecampagne/jax-kalman-bucy/README.md

 The library is currently not available on pypi, and there are currently no plans on releasing it there.

 # Usage
-Beyond the original `KalmanFilter` (alias to `KalmanFilterStd`)  class that deals with equaly spaced observations, the extension provides `KalmanFilterNonEquid` class
+Beyond the original `KalmanFilter` (alias to `KalmanFilterStd`)  class that deals with equaly spaced observations, the extension provides `KalmanFilterNonEquid` class, then one provides functions to get the transport matrix `F` and transport covariance matrix `Q`
-`

 ```python
 from jaxkalm import KalmanFilterNonEquid
 import jax.random as jaxrnd